Avante (album): Background

 During 2016, Joelma said in interviews that she would record her first DVD at the end of the year.
 In doubt about whether to record in São Paulo or Rio de Janeiro, the singer even considered the idea of recording a "Joelma By Brazil" project (alluding to the DVD Banda Calypso Pelo Brasil, recorded in 5 Brazilian capitals in 2006).

-Joelma announced on August 23, 2016 that the recording would take place on November 9 at the concert house Coração Sertanejo in Sao Paulo.
+Joelma announced on August 23, 2016 that the recording would take place on November 9 at the concert house Coração Sertanejo in São Paulo.
 "The wait is over, in November we have a meeting scheduled for the recording of my DVD!" she wrote on her social media.

 Despite criticism over the choice of the small venue and the day of the recording being on a Wednesday, the 2,000 tickets made available for the recording were sold in a week, two months before the show.

 The fan club meeting was the reason for choosing São Paulo as the location.
 The director of the show, Anselmo Troncoso, has also worked with Wesley Safadão, Jorge & Mateus and Matheus & Kauan.
 For the show, the singer invited two artists: Solange Almeida, of the Aviões do Forró, and Ivete Sangalo.

 A week after the recording, the singer released on social networks a one-minute teaser with images of the DVD.
 During an acoustic show performed on FM 93 in Fortaleza on February 16, Joelma confirmed the release date of the DVD for March 31, 2017, but only on April 7 the DVD was placed for pre-sale on the site of Saraiva, showing firsthand the design cover that uses a photo taken by a fan.
 The delay for the release took place because of the piece of song "Força Estranha" by Caetano Veloso, used in the recording but that was cut from the final edition.